flochaz/the-price/README.md

 * Google Custom Search API

 ### Feedbacks
-* I ran into some troubles mainly due to the fact that Amazon Produtizing API does not support IAM and Amazon Lambda that does not support environment variables and forced me to leverage Amazon KMS Service.
+* I ran into some troubles mainly due to the fact that Amazon Produtizing API does not support IAM and Amazon Lambda does not support environment variables.
+These limitations forced me to leverage Amazon KMS Service to encrypt/decrypt credentials (for the good at the end).
 * Packaging python for AWS Lambda was kind of a pain as well since I was relying on a lib called lxml which needs specific .so files compiled for Lambda runtime.
-So I had to spin up an AIM similar to amazon lambda and compile and extract lxml .so (that is the reason why you have this lxml folder into the repo)
+So I had to spin up an AIM similar to amazon lambda to compile and extract lxml .so (that is the reason why you have this lxml folder into the repo).
-* The lack of Alexa testing API complexify a lot integration tests
+* The lack of Alexa testing API complexify automated integration testing

 ### Unit Tests